apriltuesday/eva-opentargets/docs/manual-curation/step4-submit-efo-feedback.md

-# Part IV, biological: submit feedback to EFO
+# Manual curation, part IV, biological: submit feedback to EFO

 ## IMPORT terms
 The partially ready table for EFO import is available in the "Add EFO disease" sheet in the curation spreadsheet.
 The table needs to be amended manually: